RGRJON002/FeMIPeval/README.txt

 Useful NCO commands
 -------------------

 For FeMIP, the model file must have certain attributes and variable names.
+Ideally, the model outputs should be CMOR-ized (https://cmor.llnl.gov/) in their file structure to be compatible with FeMIP.
 Therefore, here are a number of common NCO and CDO commands that can be used to preprocess a file before running FeMIP.

 Associate your lon and lat variables with a specific variable